53 new COVID-19 cases in Albania

 Related Articles

-TIRANA, June 20 - Fifty-three new coronavirus cases were confirmed in the last 24 hours, bringing the total number of infected patients to 1891 in Albania.
-Furthermore, a 70-year old woman from , bringing the death toll to 42 victims.
+TIRANA, June 23 - Fifty-two new coronavirus cases were confirmed in the last 24 hours, bringing the total number of infected patients to 2047 in Albania.
+This signifies yet another increase in cases after dropping for the first time in a week yesterday.

-So far, tests have been conducted on more than 23,000 people.
-A total of 63 patients are being treated at the Infectious Diseases Hospital, seven of whom are in intensive care and two are intubated.
+So far, tests have been conducted on more than 24,000 people.
+A total of 81 patients are being treated at the Infectious Diseases Hospital, 11 of whom are in intensive care and one is intubated.

-However, a total of 1126 patients who tested positive for the coronavirus in Albania have recovered.
+However, a total of 1195 patients who tested positive for the coronavirus in Albania have recovered.
+The death toll remains at 45 victims.

+Currently there are 807 active cases in Albania, 374 of which are in Tirana.